 The Source: a Manual of Everyday Magic by Ursula James

-I first got this from the library a few years ago but i didn't complete it.
-I got it again at the end of last year and have got finished working though it (April 2017).
+I first got this from the library a few years ago but I didn't complete it.
+I got it again at the end of last year and have just finished working though it (April 2017).
 I haven't seen big changes yet but I do feel better for having done the exercises.
-If you're into magic I expect you will enjoy this book and if you don't have much experience it might inspire you to practise more in future. :)
+If you're into magic I expect you will enjoy this book, and if you don't have much experience it might inspire you to practise more in future. :)

 The Tale of Murasaki by Liza Dalby